Blood Test: Phosphorus

 Why Are Phosphorus Tests Done?

-A phosphorus test may be done if a child has a medical condition that makes high or low phosphorus levels more likely, such as a kidney problem.
+A phosphorus test might be done if someone has a medical condition that makes high or low phosphorus levels more likely, such as a kidney problem.

-How Should We Prepare for a Phosphorus Test?
+How Should I Prepare for a Phosphorus Test?

 How Is a Phosphorus Test Done?